opencasestudies/ocs-bp-vaping-case-study/README.md

 #### Data Visualization

-This case study particularly focuses on creating effective visualizations to compare groups over time using the tidyverse `ggplot2` package.
+This case study particularly focuses on creating effective visualizations to compare groups over time using the Tidyverse `ggplot2` package.

 We also cover how to add confidence intervals error bars to